frequently asked questions

 your questions answered

 Epigenetics refers to the impact our lifestyle has on our genes.
 This includes what we eat and drink as well as how we exercise and our exposure to toxins.
-Genes alone are not a life sentence.
+Genes alone are not a life sentence as epigenetics are responsible for 60-70% of our health and well-being.

 Vitamin D is essential for maintaining healthy bones and teeth, while boosting immune function and destroying invading organisms.
 The prohormone (it is not actually a vitamin) is also responsible for modulating cell growth by upregulating healthy cell production and downregulating unhealthy cell division such as cancer.